 How to Plant

-Dig a hole as deep as and twice as wide as the nursery container.
-Carefully remove the plant from the container, put it in the hole, and press the soil to remove any air pockets.
+To plant a gopher plant, dig a hole the same depth as the root system and twice as wide.
+Carefully remove the plant from the container, place it in the hole, and press the soil to remove any air pockets.

 It’s generally recommended that you backfill with only native soil and not add any amendments.
 However, good drainage is critical.
 So if you know your soil is slow draining, amend with coarse sand or small gravel until you have a loose, well-drained mix.